 Keep doing this.

 The main problem I see isn't that people working hard can't seem to improve their blog numbers.
 The main problem I see is that people who post infrequently and sporadically are looking for some kind of shortcut.
-There isn't one.

-I mean besides porn.
+I mean, besides porn.

 This means the best advice I can give anyone (that will still be good advice in a year from now) is this: write good, high quality, original content as often as you can and on a predictable schedule.
 If you do that, your numbers will grow.
 Maybe not as fast as you would have hoped, but they will improve.